Esri/arcgis-maps-sdk-kotlin-samples/samples/project-geometry/README.md

 In cases where the the output spatial reference uses a different geographic coordinate system than that of the input spatial reference, see the GeometryEngine.project method that additionally takes in a DatumTransformation parameter.

-This sample uses the GeoCompose Toolkit module to be able to implement a Composable MapView.
+This sample uses the GeoView-Compose Toolkit module to be able to implement a composable SceneView.

 ## Tags

-coordinate system, coordinates, geoviewcompose, latitude, longitude, projected, projection, spatial reference, toolkit, Web Mercator, WGS 84
+coordinate system, coordinates, geoview-compose, latitude, longitude, projected, projection, spatial reference, toolkit, Web Mercator, WGS 84